pandas-dev/pandas/doc/source/development/maintaining.rst

    If a reproducible example is provided, but you see a simplification, edit the original post with your simpler reproducible example.

+   If this is a regression report, post the result of a ``git bisect`` run.
+   More info on this can be found in the :ref:`maintaining.regressions` section.

    Ensure the issue exists on the main branch and that it has the "Needs Triage" tag until all steps have been completed.
 Add a comment to the issue once you have verified it exists on the main branch, so others know it has been confirmed.